rickklaasboer/wego-overseer/README.md

 ## Development

-For development purposes, you can simply run the bos using one of the following commands
+For development purposes, you can simply run the bot using one of the following commands

 ```sh
 yarn dev